realiztikkk/Brutal-Wasteland/README.md

 ![](https://i.postimg.cc/43PVTRsP/brutalwasteland.png)
 ![Welcome](https://i.postimg.cc/zv73tBc5/INTRO.png)
-Introducing Brutal Wasteland, my take on making Fallout New Vegas and Fallout 3 tougher and more realistic.
-Maxed out at 255 plugins and over 865+ mods, you'll get new gameplay mechanics, enhanced textures, and overhauled locations.
-In this version, headshots are fatal, and everythinggg is extra lethal.
-Read more below!
+Welcome to Brutal Wasteland, your ticket to the harsh, unforgiving world of Fallout: New Vegas and Fallout 3, reimagined.
+After countless hours spent modding, we've maxed out at 255 plugins and crammed in over 865+ mods.
+Get ready for a tougher, more realistic wasteland with deadly new gameplay mechanics, stunningly enhanced textures, and overhauled locations.
+In this brutal version, headshots are fatal, and everything is extra lethal.
+Step into the apocalypse and discover more below —if you dare.

 ## Welcome